acoffeerunner/fomc-aws-stack/README.md

 For issues with deployment:
 1. Check CloudFormation events in AWS Console
 2. Review Lambda function logs in CloudWatch
+3. Check Step Functions execution history for pipeline failures
-3. Verify all prerequisites are met
+4. Verify all prerequisites are met
-4. Ensure proper AWS permissions
+5. Ensure proper AWS permissions